 Best MTG Secret Lairs 2021

-- Fblthp: Completely, Utterly, Totally Lost – A Where’s Waldo-style panorama featuring every Magic fan’s favourite navigationally-challenged Homunculus.
+- Fblthp: Completely, Utterly, Totally Lost – A Where’s Waldo-style panorama featuring every Magic fan’s favorite navigationally-challenged Homunculus.

-- Secret Lair x MSCHF – Radical takes on five famous cards by American art collective MSCHF.
+- Secret Lair x MSCHF – Radical takes on five famous cards like Blood Moon and Grim Tutor by American art collective MSCHF.